 AI Giant Anthropic Confidentially Files For US IPO As Investors Bet Big On AI Future

-Anthropic, which operates AI chatbot Claude, did not disclose the size or the terms of the offering.
+Anthropic did not disclose the size or terms of the offering.
 It last raised $65 billion at a post-money valuation of $965 billion in late May, putting it ahead of rival OpenAI.

 The crucial step toward a listing comes on the heels of SpaceX's mega-IPO, which is on course to rewrite the record books as the Elon Musk-led company pursues a $75 billion offering at a $1.75 trillion valuation.